edumunozsala/llamaindex-RAG-techniques/README.md

 In conclusion, the study underscores the potential of proposition-based retrieval as a superior approach, offering improved performance in both retrieval tasks and downstream QA applications.
 The compact yet context-rich nature of propositions appears to be a valuable asset in addressing the challenges posed by limited token length in language models

+### Hybrid Search and Reciprocal Rerank Fusion

+A relatively old idea that you could take the best from both worlds — keyword-based old school search — sparse retrieval algorithms like tf-idf or search industry standard BM25 — and modern semantic or vector search and combine it in one retrieval result.
+The only trick here is to properly combine the retrieved results with different similarity scores — this problem is usually solved with the help of the [Reciprocal Rank Fusion](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf) algorithm, reranking the retrieved results for the final output.

+The retrieved documents will be reranked according to the `Reciprocal Rerank Fusion` algorithm demonstrated in this [paper](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf).
+It provides an effecient method for rerranking retrieval results without excessive computation or reliance on external models.

+*"Inthe search for such a method we came up with Reciprocal Rank Fusion (RRF) to serve as a baseline.
+We found that RRF, when used to combine the results of IR methods (including learning to rank), almost invariably improved on the best of the combined results.
+We also found that RRF consistently equaled or bettered other methods we tried, including established metaranking standards Condorcet Fuse and CombMNZ"*

+Hybrid or fusion search usually provides better retrieval results as two complementary search algorithms are combined, taking into account both semantic similarity and keyword matching between the query and the stored documents.

 #### This repository is still in progress.

 # Content

 - dense-x-retrieval: a notebook with the code from Llamaindex to build a propositional retrieval designed in the paper: ["Dense X Retrieval: What Retrieval Granularity Should We Use?"](https://arxiv.org/abs/2312.06648) by Tong Chen, Hongwei Wang, Sihao Chen, Wenhao Yu, Kaixin Ma, Xinran Zhao, Hongming Zhang, and Dong Yu from the University of Washington, Tencent AI Lab, University of Pennsylvania, and Carnegie Mellon University.
 Llamaindex provides a LlamaPack to apply this technique.
 The original code in this [link](https://github.com/run-llama/llama-hub/tree/main/llama_hub/llama_packs/dense_x_retrieval)

+- reciprocal-rerank-fusion: a notebook where we build a simple RAG chain using an Hybrid Fusion Retriever with multiple queries and the Reciprocal Rerank Fusion, based on the [paper](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf).

 # License